resolver101757/resolver101757.github.io/useful_info.md

-# commands to run quarto
+# Commands to run quarto

 to create a project (run once at the beginning to create the project files)
 - quarto create project_name --template=blog